-• Nothing listed in this document is automatically required of property owners, tenants,

-These guidelines apply to rehabilitations, historic preservation projects, renovation/ remodeling projects, additions, and redevelopment.
-While there are some guidelines pertaining to new construction, their application to is at the discretion of the City of Newnan
+- Nothing listed in this document is automatically required of property owners, tenants, developers, builders, or designers when implementing a project. - These guidelines apply to exterior improvements, not interior improvements. - These guidelines apply to rehabilitations, historic preservation projects, renovation/ remodeling projects, additions, and redevelopment.
+While there are some guidelines pertaining to new construction, their application to is at the discretion of the City of Newnan Building Department, Planning & Zoning Department, or Planning Commission.